 Jim Bianco

-The Fed is shifting toward independent voting like the BOE/BOJ.
-Even if Trump appoints a dovish chair, they may not have the votes for aggressive cuts if the economy stays strong.
+Fed is shifting from chairman-dominated unanimous votes to independent voting like BoE/BoJ.
+Even if Trump appoints a dovish chair, they may not have votes for 1% funds rate if economy is strong and inflation sticky.

-Asks if this Fed independence is a pillar of his call for little Fed action this year.
+Asks if this Fed independence is a pillar for his call of little Fed action this year.

 speaker1